The Irony of Apoliticism in Theosophy | Socialism, Communism, and Globalism

-With the reintroduction of theosophical research comes the opportunity to gain victory over our narrative, and the way others understand our mission to be, through facts, our writings, and tongue.
+The irony of apoliticism is not to say, we cannot write about politics.
+This is a dilemma with my audience, so I am trying to expand my audience, because present-day theosophists do not appear to enjoy discussing politics and social issues.
+I have showed the importance of this type of discussion with The Politics of Divine Wisdom: How Theosophy influenced Indonesian and South Asian Nationalisms.
+However, with the reintroduction of theosophical research in the mainstream comes opportunities to get the history of the Theosophical Movement right.
 What Thomas Mace-Archer-Miles, Chairman of the British Monarchist Society stated to The Economist in an interview on monarchism is similar to the role of theosophy, where he describes the role of the British constitutional monarchy as being apolitical.
 Apolitical here being believed to be “above partisan politics,” and therefore a unifying factor and identity between multiple parties, and forces.
-However, in the literature of the Theosophical Society, there’s an overabundance of vague universalistic language, that others have used when applying theosophy to their socialist, internationalist, even authoritarian leanings, that should be highlighted.
-Alice A. Bailey is a clear example of this, who considered the function of government as being controlled by a “spiritual” hierarchy of beings a good thing.
-These are terrible ideas and conclusions SHE arrived at.
-The IRONY OF APOLITICISM is not to say, YOU CANNOT WRITE ABOUT POLITICS.
-This is absurd.
+However, in the literature of the Theosophical Society, there’s an overabundance of vague universalistic language, that from observing the history, makes it simple for anyone to adapt it, or mix modern Theosophical ideas into their socialist, or internationalist, or authoritarian leanings.
+History however shows, that a diverse range of persons of different political persuasion were still drawn to Theosophy.
+Alice A. Bailey was once a theosophical member, who later devises her own system and organization.
+She considered the function of government was to be one controlled by a “spiritual” hierarchy of beings.
+These political ideas of Alice A. Bailey were rejected in Theosophy before she ever entered the society.

-There are political implications in the ideas that must be confronted, as I’ve shown; and to say, that it is not there, or that these are “material concerns,” is delusional.
+There are political implications in the ideological substance of Theosophy that must be analyzed, as I’ve shown to make comparisons.
+To say that this is a “material concern” is delusional.
 Herman de Tollenaere asked two central questions when he wrote The Politics of Divine Wisdom: Theosophy and labour, national, and women’s movements in Indonesia and South Asia, 1875-1947.
-A summary is published online on this Netherlands site.
-A summary still relevant for recent discussions, and a valuable source of information about the relationship between theosophists and political involvement.
+A summary is published online on the Netherlands site, about the relationship between theosophists and political involvement.
 The politics of members was always separate outside of the Theosophical Society, but a study of the history of members and how ideas in Theosophy played in them are valuable.
-He states, that my “two central questions are: (1) What were the Theosophical Society’s relationships to three political movements: labour, national, and women’s movements; and (2) How did outsiders, linked to these movements’ fields of activity, agree, or clash, with the theosophists’ approach to them?”
+He states, that “my two central questions are: (1) What were the Theosophical Society’s relationships to three political movements: labour, national, and women’s movements; and (2) How did outsiders, linked to these movements’ fields of activity, agree, or clash with the theosophists’ approach to them?”

 “Often, authors see theosophists’ occult views as politically irrelevant; this shows in the little attention political history pays to them.
 On the other hand, authors connect them to progressive political views.
 James Webb associated occultism with ‘Nationalisms, Socialisms.’
 Daniel Bell linked ‘gnostic esotericism’ to ‘anarchism’ without explaining this.
 Authors both left and right in the political spectrum, opponents and supporters of theosophy, often took one of these two views.
 This book questions both.
 I limited the complex notion ‘nationalism’ to nationalism in a colonial rule situation. (…)